niteshbalusu11/lnd-baremetal-docker/README.md

 # Don't accept deprecated multi-sig style
 permitbaremultisig=0

-# Turn on pruned mode
+# Turn on pruned mode (remove this if you want to run a full node)
 prune=550

 # Set the RPC auth to what was set above